-Follow Highway 3 east of Salmo toward Creston for a good opportunity to view bighorn
+Follow Highway 3 east of Salmo toward Creston for a good opportunity to view bighorn FESTIVALS AND EVENTS SALMO/YMIR sheep near the top of Kootenay Pass.
+Stop and breathe that pure, alpine air at Stagleap Provincial Park, one of the most accessible backcountry parks in British Columbia.
+It is at the summit (1,774 meters or 5,820 feet) of one of the highest paved highways in Canada.

-SALMO / YMIR

-June-Sept.

-August

-Tiny Lights Festival - Ymir

-Farmers Market - Salmo (Thursdays)

-Shamhala Music Festival - Salmo
+June June-Sept.
+August Tiny Lights Festival - Ymir Farmers Market - Salmo (Thursdays) Shamhala Music Festival - Salmo